 The absence of any minimum qualifications often results in the election of Governors who are unfamiliar with the business of the WSBA and who lack experience with board governance.
-These Governors face a long and steep learning curve, delaying their ability to meaningfully contribute to the work of the Board of Governors.
+These Governors must and do climb a long and steep learning curve.
+But, as a result, their ability to meaningfully contribute to the work of the Board of Governors is delayed.
 Board members often report spending at least one year learning about the WSBA and therefore participate in important debates without adequate understanding of the business of the WSBA.
 Additionally, the combination of skills and experience on the Board varies from election to election.
 Unlike organizations that appoint their board members, the WSBA has no ability to ensure that the Board has the diversity of skills and experience that are needed for effective governance of the organization.
 For example, there may or may not be any Governor with substantial financial experience on the Board at any given time, impairing the ability of the Board to provide financial oversight.
 This requires the Board to rely almost entirely on WSBA staff, which while competent, undermines the Board's oversight capability.